JannieI/canvas-workstation-V3/src/app/roadmap.md

 7. Install at user as pilot, may Liaan ...

-**Status Bar**
-1. Show Canvas version
-2. Show standalone/server name
-3. Show version
-4. Make status bar customisable - can choose what to show.
-Plus, ... if too many (and what happens then?)
-5 .Statusbar - make read-only text dimmer / lighter so that clickable ones stand out

 **Data**
 1. Light data exploration: outliers
 2. Define Canvas datatype = TS ones?